termsurf/talk/readme.md

 basic form:

 - **vowel**: none, one, basic, all.
-No vowels, the `a` vowel, the 5 basic vowels `i e a o u`, or any possible vowel allowed by ChatText.
+No vowels, the `a` vowel, the 5 basic vowels `i e a o u`, or any possible vowel allowed by TalkText.
 - **consonant**: all, simplified.
-All possible consonants allowed by ChatText, or a simplified subset, where it basically merges bp, td, xj, fv, sz, and kg, and gets rid of any consonant variants like click consonants or stop/tense consonants (Korean).
+All possible consonants allowed by TalkText, or a simplified subset, where it basically merges bp, td, xj, fv, sz, and kg, and gets rid of any consonant variants like click consonants or stop/tense consonants (Korean).
 - **tone**: yes, no. Whether or not we include tone markers (useful in